oscaroregan/portfolio/tow-boogie/index.md

 **A remotely operated personal watercraft designed to tow a rider while foiling.**

-My Tow Boogie was built to make solo foil sessions possible without the need for a boat or partner.
-It’s a compact and powerful craft that brings together the mechanical, electrical, and control systems needed to make that happen.
+My **Tow Boogie** was built to make solo foil sessions possible — a compact and powerful craft that integrates mechanical, electrical, and control systems into one functional platform.

-This project has been a huge learning experience, taking me from little hands-on experience to building a fully functional electric watercraft from the ground up.
-Every part — from the battery pack to the controller — was made through trial, testing, and iteration.

-This project started from bare wire and raw materials — every connection had to be soldered, crimped, or spot-welded by hand.
-With little prior experience, the build process became a valuable learning experience in electrical assembly, mechanical integration, and waterproof design.

-Throughout the build, I quickly realized how many **tools and materials** were required — every time I thought I had everything, something new was needed.
-It became a process of constant problem-solving and adaptation, learning to use each new tool and technique as the project evolved.

-By the end, I gained strong practical skills and a deeper understanding of how to merge electronics and mechanics in a marine environment.

-The Tow Boogie is still a work in progress, and future updates will focus on refining performance, improving reliability, and expanding functionality.
+The project involved designing and building the majority component from the ground up.
+With limited prior experience, I learned the fabrication, wiring, and assembly processes required to bring everything together.

+The build required an extensive range of tools, materials, and processes.
+There were countless small parts and connections that all needed to work in unison, and progress often depended on tracking down a specific tool or fitting before the next step could continue.

+The **Tow Boogie** took a significant amount of **time, effort, and cost** to complete, but the result is a fully functional electric watercraft built entirely from raw materials and custom components.
+It remains a **work in progress**, with future updates aimed at improving performance, reliability, and usability.

 ---